mareuter/cookiecutter-pypackage/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+#.
+The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+#.
+If the pull request adds functionality, put your new functionality into a
+   function with a docstring.
+Run ``scriv create`` to add a changelog fragment and fill out the appropriate section for the change.
+Add that to the commits for the pull request.
-3. The pull request should work for Python 2.7, and 3.5, and for PyPy.
+#.
+The pull request should work for the supported range of Python versions.
+   The pull request will run GitHub actions to perform those checks.
-   Check https://travis-ci.org/{{ cookiecutter.github_username }}/{{ cookiecutter.repo_name }}
+   Check https://github.com/{{ cookiecutter.github_username }}/{{ cookiecutter.repo_name }}/pulls
-   under pull requests for active pull requests or run the ``tox`` command and make sure that the tests pass for all supported Python versions.
+   for active pull requests and make sure that the checks all passed.

 Tips